IF YOU NEED A COPY OF THIS DOCUMENT IN AN ALTERNATIVE FORMAT, PLEASE CONTACT THE HOUSING SERVICES TEAM ON email@example.com or 020 7862 8880.

 - If it is suspected that the client is attempting to mislead the advisor or to defraud a third party.

-- If we feel a client is making inappropriate or excessive use of our resources including raising housing issues that we consider to be vexatious or frivolous.
+- If we feel a client is making inappropriate or excessive use of our resources, including but not limited to raising housing issues that we consider to be vexatious or frivolous or where you bring a claim but have suffered no financial loss.
 This might be where we feel that you are consistently asking advisors to undertake actions that a client could undertake themselves.
 We have limited resources and aim to allow as many students as possible to use our services.
 As our resources are finite, we may, at our discretion, place limits on the amount of support we can reasonably be able to provide.

-- If we feel that the client’s support needs are more appropriate to another service (e.g. counselling or mediation.)
+- If we believe that the client’s support needs are more appropriate to another service (e.g. counselling or mediation).

 - If an advisor considers that your case does not have a realistic prospect of success, i.e. less than 50% chance, then we may decide to withdraw services.
 If you ask us to do so, we will refer your case to our external housing law firm for confirmation that the assessment is accurate.

 If you are not happy about a decision that we make relating to this policy or any other aspect of the service we deliver, you have the right to complain.
-Our complaints procedure can be accessed here: https://housing.london.ac.uk/complaints.
+Our complaints procedure can be accessed here.
 Alternatively, please ask us for a hard copy.

 ULHS is part of the University of London http://www.london.ac.uk.
 You can find out more about our privacy policies at the University at the following link: http://www.london.ac.uk/data-protection.html.